 Here are some reasons why great leaders find time alone.

-It means less distraction
+watch It means less distraction

 How often have you realised that your forgot to do something really important?

 And promised yourself to do it the very next day?